GigahexHQ/blog-website/blog/2020-12-08-monitor-spark-jobs-in-emr.md

 ### 4.2 Submit through agent

-If you are looking for automation and ease of deployment through GUI based interface, then you can install the agent once and run mulitple spark applications on that cluster with different configuration through Gigahex Deployment wizard.
+If you are looking for automation and ease of deployment through GUI based interface, then you can install the agent once and run mulitple spark applications on that cluster with different configuration through Gigahex deployment wizard.

 #### 4.2.1 Register your cluster with agent